-- New generation expectations are much higher than in the past.
+- New generations expectations are much higher than in the past.
 Some of the demands are to improve customization, proactivity, usability, trust and cross-government approach.

 - Public services are usually developed to meet the administration interests.
-Governments must use co-design methodologies putting citizens at the center when designing the services so that they fulfill the citizen needs.
+Governments must use co-design methodologies putting citizens at the center when designing the services so that they fulfill the citizen needs and expectancies

-We have applied all the previous ideas to one specific project which tried to respond to the following question: How can Governments provide a personalized, proactive and trustworthy relationship to citizens using their personal data?
+We applied all the previous ideas to one specific project which tried to respond to the following question: How can Governments provide a personalized, proactive and trustworthy relationship to citizens by using their personal data while respecting privacy regulations?

-A citizen usually has three questions about their information: what is the status of my applications?
-What data do governments hold about me?
-And what are governments doing with my personal data?
+A citizen usually has three questions about their information: what is the status of my applications? which of my personal data do governments have? and what are governments doing with my personal data?
 These questions are currently being answered from a cross-government point of view by some of the most advanced governments in the world .

 Methodology and process

-- Legal evaluation: we have validated that it is possible to conduct data science analysis according to the European Union legal framework if we anonymize the personal data, making sure that there are no indirect ways to identify a specific person.
+- Legal evaluation: we validated that it is possible to conduct data science analysis according to the European Union legal framework, if we anonymize the personal data, making sure that there are no direct or indirect ways to identify a specific person.

-- Data science analysis: we have these preliminary conclusions:
+- Data science analysis: we arrived to the following preliminary conclusions:

-- Little data: AOC holds a huge amount of public records but only a small fraction is relevant to define citizen profiles.
-One of the areas where AOC holds more quantity and relevant data is about citizens with social needs.
-So, this group is our early adopters.
+- Little data: AOC holds a large amount of public records but only a small fraction of them is relevant to define citizen profiles

-- Mobile-first: citizen with social demands do not have a good internet connection and a PC at home but most of them have a smartphone.
-So, we have decided to make MyGov a mobile-first solution.
+- Mobile-first: citizen with social demands do not have a good internet connection and a PC at home, but most of them have a smartphone.
+So, we decided to make MyGov a mobile-first solution.

-- Research: we have done an extensive research in the public and the private sector.
-We have been inspired by some solutions in the banking industry.
+- Research: we conducted an extensive research in the public and the private sector, inspired by some solutions in the banking industry.

-- Co-design: we have carried out several co-design activities:
+- Co-design: we carried out several co-design activities:

-- An online open innovation challenge with public employees to manage the collective creativity
+- An online open innovation challenge with public employees to manage collective creativity.

 - A design thinking workshop with public employees.

-- Several co-design workshops with citizens to define archetypes and identify expectations using design thinking techniques.
-In these workshops we also identified the citizen journey using ethnographic methodologies, and to co-create the main functionalities of the solution.
+- Several co-design workshops with citizens to define archetypes and identify their expectations by using design thinking techniques.
+In these workshops we also identified the citizen journey using ethnographic methodologies; and co-created the main functionalities of the solution.

 - Prototype: from the previous results we developed a minimum viable product to be tested by the users.

-- Validation with end users: we have made new iteration versions of the prototype according to the feedback and validation of the end users.
+- Validation with end users: we made new iterative versions of the prototype according to the feedback and validation of the end users.